Renault–Nissan–Mitsubishi Alliance: History

 In May 2016, in the wake of the fuel-efficiency scandal uncovered by Nissan, Nissan began the acquisition of a 34% stake in Mitsubishi Motors, with the aim of making Nissan the largest and controlling shareholder of Mitsubishi and turning Mitsubishi Motors into a member of the Renault–Nissan Alliance (the "Alliance").
 Nissan has said that they plan to share some car platforms and jointly develop future vehicles with Mitsubishi Motors.
 Nissan's acquisition of the 34% controlling interest in Mitsubishi was completed in October 2016, when Carlos Ghosn, the chairman of Nissan, Renault, and the Alliance, also became chairman of Mitsubishi.
 Ghosn remained chairman of Mitsubishi until his dismissal following his arrest by the Japanese government in November 2018, when Mitsubishi CEO Osamu Masuko assumed the chairmanship.

 In September 2017, the Alliance announced its six-year plan "Alliance 2022" that set a new target to double annual synergies to €10 billion by the end of the plan.
 Carlos Ghosn said: “Today marks a new milestone for our member companies.
 By the end of our strategic plan Alliance 2022, we aim to double our annual synergies to €10 billion.
 To achieve this target, on one side Renault, Nissan and Mitsubishi Motors will accelerate collaboration on common platforms, powertrains and next-generation electric, autonomous and connected technologies.
 From the other side, synergies will be enhanced by our growing scale.
 Our total annual sales are forecast to exceed 14 million units, generating revenues expected at $240 billion by the end of the plan.”
 Beside the announcement of the new plan, the new logo and the new name of the Alliance had been launched.

-In September 2021, Mitsubishi Motors plans to stop developing car platforms for the Japanese market and instead use vehicle bases made by ally Nissan Motor beginning around 2026 as the auto industry requires huge investments in technology.
+In September 2021, Mitsubishi Motors plans to end the development of car platforms for the Japanese market and instead use vehicle bases made by ally Nissan Motor beginning around 2026 as the auto industry requires huge investments in technology.